North Marine Road Ground, Scarborough: History

 Cricket was first staged at the ground in 1863, when tenancy of Jackson's field on North Marine Road was obtained, matches having been played at Castle Hill in Scarborough since 1849.
 Yorkshire has played there since 1878, when MCC beat Yorkshire by 7 wickets.
 The first County Championship game was held there in 1896, when Yorkshire beat Leicestershire by 162 runs.
-With the demise of the other 'out' grounds, Scarborough is now one of the two regular venues for county cricket in Yorkshire other than Headingley Stadium, Leeds.
+With the demise of the other 'out' grounds, Scarborough is now one of the two regular venues for county cricket in Yorkshire other than Headingley Cricket Ground, Leeds.

 The end-of-season Scarborough Festival, staged to capitalise on the large numbers of Yorkshire tourists in the seaside resort, saw touring teams, county teams and Yorkshire play in a mixture of friendly, championship and one-day cricket.
 The Fenner Trophy, a one-day competition featuring four counties, ran from 1971 to 1996 under the names of various sponsors.
 The centenary of the festival was celebrated in 1986, with Sir Len Hutton as president.